bikramkhastgir/COWIN_COVID_vaccine_slot_autobook/README.md

   5) This is highly referenced from 'https://github.com/bombardier-gif/covid-vaccine-booking'.
 Special thanks to 'https://github.com/pallupz' for building a base for this code.
   6) Some parameters like first dose and no vaccine preferences are hard coded in this script, please check carefully before booking.
 These will be made user interactable in the coming updates.

+To Run:
+  1) Use command prompt, goto the location where these files are downloaded.
+  2) Type 'python cowin_script.py'.
+  3) Enter details as prompted.
+  4) To reset mobile number or location preference, simply goto the 'registered_mobile_number.txt' or 'location_details.txt' that will be generated after the first run and remove the saved details.

 Python libraries used (mainly to help pop-up the CAPTCHA):
 > svglib